 “It is the capacity to deceive rather than the actor’s state of mind that renders conduct actionable.”
 Id. at *21.
 The court went on to explain that this creates a strict liability standard which makes sense because “the vendor is in a better position to determine whether the representation might be deceptive.”
 Id. at *28.
 Consumer protection laws recognize the unequal bargaining power in the marketplace between a consumer and a seller.
 Their purpose is to put the parties on equal footing by eradicating unfair or deceptive business practices.
 If you believe that an individual or business has taken advantage of you, they may have violated your state’s consumer protection law.

 McOmber McOmber & Luber, P.C. has experienced lawyers licensed in Pennsylvania and New Jersey who fight against those who engage in unscrupulous business practices and cause you financial harm.
-Please call our Red Bank office at 732-842-6500, our Marlton office at 856-985-9800, or Newark office at 973-878-9040 to find out more.
+Please contact us online, call our Red Bank office at 732-842-6500, our Marlton office at 856-985-9800, or Newark office at 973-878-9040 to find out more.